viraj0031/Shree_Sai_Trades_Website/shree-sai-trades/README.md

 ## 📄 License

-This project is intended for portfolio and demonstration purposes unless otherwise specified by the client.
+This project is shared for portfolio and demonstration purposes.
+All business content, branding, and assets belong to their respective owner, **Shree Sai Trades**.